-1.8.
+1.9.
 Financial facts may have parenthetical explanations

 Financial facts may have parenthetical explanations which provide additional descriptive information about the fact.
-Parenthetical explanations may take the form of footnotes, meaning an additional piece of information printed at the bottom of a page of a financial report.
-The term footnote as used here is not the same thing as a disclosure note
+Parenthetical explanations may take the form of footnotes, meaning an additional piece of information printed at the bottom of a page of a financial report or with the line item of a financial report.
+The term footnote as used here is not the same thing as a disclosure note.